-Smithville is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Smithville is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Smithville who work in food service (75.00%), teaching (16.67%), and maintenance occupations (4.17%).
+Smithville is a decidedly white-collar town, with fully 94.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Smithville is a town of service providers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Smithville who work in food service (82.00%), teaching (10.00%), and community and social services (2.00%).

-Smithville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Smithville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Smithville is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Smithville is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Smithville has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-The per capita income in Smithville in 2022 was $23,205, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $92,820 for a family of four.
-However, Smithville contains both very wealthy and poor people as well.
-Smithville also has one of the higher rates of people living in poverty in the nation, with 35.24% of its population below the federal poverty line.
+The per capita income in Smithville in 2022 was $25,008, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $100,032 for a family of four.

 Smithville is an extremely ethnically-diverse town.
 The people who call Smithville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smithville residents report their race to be White, followed by Native American.
-Important ancestries of people in Smithville include English, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Smithville include Irish, English, German, Yugoslavian, and Other West Indian.

 The most common language spoken in Smithville is English.
 Other important languages spoken here include Native American languages and Pacific Island languages.